lookit/exp-addons/README.md

 A shared home for all of our shared addons

+**For historical reasons, all PRs targeted to ISP must be aimed at the "ISP" branch**.

 # Installation

 Before beginning, you will need to install [Yarn](https://yarnpkg.com/en/docs/install), a package manager (like npm).